Making a difference in the lives of people at the Thompson Center for Autism & Neurodevelopment at the University of Missouri

 Myles Hinkel began as Executive Director in June 2020.
 Myles leads the foundation’s three-pillar mission; fundraising, awareness, and advancing public policy.
 Prior to this, Myles was Director of Advancement for Gift Planning & Regional covering the West Coast for The University of Missouri.
 This was Myles’ second time with MU Advancement.
 He previously worked in the College of Arts & Science before taking advancement positions at Columbia College and the Missouri United Methodist Foundation.
 Myles, his wife Lora, and their two boys have been involved in the Thompson Center and the Thompson Foundation since their inceptions.

-Katie Lentz
+Katie Lynn

 Director of Donor Relations

-Katie Lentz oversees donor stewardship and marketing for the Thompson Foundation for Autism & Neurodevelopment.
+Katie Lynn oversees donor stewardship and marketing for the Thompson Foundation for Autism & Neurodevelopment.
 Prior to joining the Thompson Foundation in 2020, she worked for Major League Baseball’s nonprofit, the Baseball Assistance Team.
-Originally from Quincy, Illinois, Katie is a graduate of Tulane University and has lived in Louisiana, Florida, New York, and now Missouri.
+Originally from Quincy, Illinois, Katie is a graduate of Tulane University and has also lived in Louisiana, Florida, New York, and now Missouri.
 In her free time, she enjoys hiking, singing, and playing violin.

 Melissa Eston